AkshayShekade/AkshayShekade/README.md

 🌱 I'm constantly learning and exploring new techniques and technologies in the field of data science.

-🔭 I’m currently working on Fashion Clothing Product Analysis.
+🔭 I’m currently working on World Food Production Analysis.

 💻 I'm proficient in various programming languages including Python and SQL.